 Whether it’s a fun, breezy, grin-inducing read or a story that makes me weepy (in a good way!), a modern retelling of a classic story or an unpredictable speculative love story, strong hooks and a commercial voice are a must.

-Rural (or small community) romance, layered and compelling women’s ‘life lit’, Australian or New Zealand set historical, domestic noir, romantic suspense.
+Rural (or small community) romance, layered and compelling women’s ‘life lit’, family sagas, Australian or NZ historical (especially 19th and early 20th Century), domestic noir, romantic suspense

-Preferably with…an original spin on a traditional genre; unforgettable characters; strong, flawed, feisty female leads; distinctive narrative voice, pace and form in perfect harmony; clever (and clear) plotting; rich settings; Australian or New Zealand hooks.
+Recognisable genres with an original spin, unforgettable characters, strong flawed feisty female leads, distinctive narrative voice, pace and form in perfect harmony, clever (and clear) plotting, rich settings, Australian and NZ hooks.
+Upwards of 90k words preferred.

 Elaine Spencer joined the Knight Agency in 2005 after graduating from the University of Georgia with a degree in economics and comparative literature.
 Over the last decade Elaine has placed over 200 titles in a wide variety of subgenres to every major publisher in the marketplace.
 Elaine keeps a focused client list as it is most important to her to be able to work closely with her clients through each step of the publishing process, from a manuscript’s inception all the way through publication, promotion, subrights management, and beyond.
 She enjoys seeing her clients grow as authors, and one of her favorite parts of the job is working side by side with her clients to educate them about not only about the process but also the business at large.
 Elaine is a member of RWA and the WFWA and is also an AAR recognized agent.
 She is interested in a wide-variety of subgenres including but not limited to romance, women’s fiction, young adult and middle grade material.
 You can follow Elaine on Twitter at @Elainespencer although she’s more often found on IG @ElaineSpencer_IG